john-bradshaw/molecule-chef/README.md

 As mentioned in our paper we use the Molecular Transformer^†^ for reaction prediction.
 For this task we use the authors' [official implementation](https://github.com/pschwllr/MolecularTransformer) for running this model.
-The weights that we use can be found on [Google Drive here](https://drive.google.com/file/d/1ogXzAg71BOs9SBrVt-umgcdc1_0ijUvU/view?usp=sharing).
+The weights that we use can be found on [Figshare here](https://figshare.com/articles/software/molecular_transformer_weights_pt/13325969).
 ```bash
 shasum -a 256 molecular_transformer_weights.pt
 ## returns 93199b61da0a0f864e1d37a8a80a44f0ca9455645e291692e89d5405e786b450  molecular_transformer_weights.pt